From cancer survivor to board topnotcher

-IN THE realm of academic excellence and personal triumph, one story has stood out -- that of a young Cebuano who defied the odds, conquered cancer, and emerged as the lone topnotcher from Cebu in the recent licensure exam for Electronics Engineering.
+IN THE sphere of academic excellence and personal triumph, one story has stood out -- that of a young Cebuano who defied the odds, conquered cancer and emerged as the lone topnotcher from Cebu in the recent licensure exam for Electronics Engineering.

-Byron John Morales Gillana, 24, a graduate from the University of San Carlos, placed eighth in the Electronics Engineering Licensure Examination given on April 17, 2024 with an average rate of 87.50 percent.
+Byron John Morales Gillana, 24, a graduate of the University of San Carlos, placed eighth in the Electronics Engineering Licensure Examination given on April 17, 2024, with an average rate of 87.50 percent.

 Enduring grueling chemotherapy and radiation treatments, he demonstrated remarkable strength in the face of adversity.
 He said that through the darkest days of his illness, he remained focused on his dreams, refusing to let cancer derail his aspirations.